 Sidmouth is well served by a variety of shops, both individual and high street chains.
-In town there are two small supermarkets, Co-op and Tesco Express, as well as butchers, bakers, greengrocers.
-On the main road (A3052) there is a Waitrose and at Woolbrook (driving passed the cinema going out of town take the left branch signed Exeter) there is a Lidl.
+In town, there are two small supermarkets, Co-op and Tesco Express, as well as butchers, bakers, greengrocers.
+On the main road (A3052) there is a Waitrose and at Woolbrook (driving past the cinema going out of town take the left branch signed Exeter) there is a Lidl.

 Petrol Station – next to Lidl

 If you are staying longer in Sidmouth there is a: